Chapter V3: ESA - effect of work

 Example 2

-working for the last five years and continues to work.
+Susan claims ESA from 3.11.14.
+On her claim form she reports that she has beenworking for the last five years and continues to work.
 She earns £40 for five hours

 work on Thursday each week.
 This work is PWHL.
 The 52 week period starts on